diegogsoares/ISE-API-SCRIPTS/README.md

 ## Getting Started

-This folder contains sub-folders named according to specific ISE configurations.
+This folder contains sub-folders named according to specific ISE configuration components.
 Inside each folder there is a script that allow operations like List, Create, Delete and Update.
-Some folders will have a template csv file that will be used as the source of informartion.
+Some folders will have a template csv file that will be used as the input of information.

-Use -h option on each script to be presented with help.
+AuthoZ Profile Folder - Contains the script and template to List, Create and Delete Authorization Profiles.

+config - Where configuration file is.

+Network Devices Folder - Contains the script and template to List, Create and Delete Network Devices.

 ### Prerequisites